prerna-uprikar/theme-switcher/README.md

 # theme-switcher
-This is a theme switcher application built in react having two themes dar and light
+This is a theme switcher application built in react having two themes dark and light